pagkly/Zed/Investopedia3/Don't Miss Out on Property Tax Deductions.md

 ## Understanding the Property Tax Deduction

 The owner of a property must pay taxes, assessed annually by a state and/or local government, on the value of the property.
-A property owner can claim a [tax deduction](https://www.investopedia.com/terms/t/tax-deduction.asp) on some or all of the [property taxes](https://www.investopedia.com/terms/p/propertytax.asp) paid if they use the property for personal use and [itemize deductions](https://www.investopedia.com/terms/i/itemizeddeduction.asp) on their federal tax return.
+A property owner can claim a [[tax deduction]](https://www.investopedia.com/terms/t/tax-deduction.asp) on some or all of the [[property taxes]](https://www.investopedia.com/terms/p/propertytax.asp) paid if they use the property for personal use and [[itemize deductions]](https://www.investopedia.com/terms/i/itemizeddeduction.asp) on their federal tax return.

 The real estate taxes that can be deducted include taxes paid at closing when buying or selling a home and taxes paid to a county or town’s tax assessor on the assessed value of the personal property.
 Personal property, according to the Internal Revenue Service (IRS), may include a taxpayer’s main home, vacation home, land, or foreign property.2

 ## Special Considerations

 Taxes paid on rental or commercial property—and on property not owned by the taxpayer—cannot be deducted.
-In addition, a homebuyer who pays the seller's [delinquent taxes](https://www.investopedia.com/terms/b/back-taxes.asp) from an earlier year at the time the sale was closed cannot deduct these tax payments on their tax return.
+In addition, a homebuyer who pays the seller's [[delinquent taxes]](https://www.investopedia.com/terms/b/back-taxes.asp) from an earlier year at the time the sale was closed cannot deduct these tax payments on their tax return.
 This delinquent tax payment is, instead, treated as part of the cost of buying the home.

 Also, a property owner’s tax bill includes miscellaneous items that are not allowed to be deducted for tax purposes.
 Some of these items include payments for improvements made to a local residential area, such as sidewalks, and fees for a service delivery, such as trash collection.
-To understand what portion of a tax bill qualifies for deduction, refer to [Form 1098](https://www.investopedia.com/terms/f/form_1098.asp), which is reported by the bank or lender to the IRS and sent to the property owner.
+To understand what portion of a tax bill qualifies for deduction, refer to [[Form 1098]](https://www.investopedia.com/terms/f/form_1098.asp), which is reported by the bank or lender to the IRS and sent to the property owner.

 #### Tax Deductions Vs. Tax Credits